 You can view unicode as an attempt to standardize each character available in the world in a way that would be accepted and understood by all.

 Anything you do on a computer or a smartphone is stored in a computer’s memory as a sequence of zero’s and one’s.
-Encoding is the process of converting each character and a symbol into a binary format so that they can be stored in memory and hard drive.
+Encoding is the process of converting each character and a symbol into a binary format to store them in memory and hard drive.

 Once the encoding standard is defined, it can be used to decode it back to text and symbol.
 This process becomes crucial in making one or more devices communicate with each other over the network.